 To access this feature, Global Administrator permission, or Contributor permission from Azure RBAC, is required.

-Follow the steps from the Azure portal to narrow down the sync error details and provide more specific solutions:
+Follow the steps from the Microsoft Entra admin center to narrow down the sync error details and provide more specific solutions:

-From the Azure portal, take a few steps to identify specific fixable scenarios:
+From the Microsoft Entra admin center, take a few steps to identify specific fixable scenarios:

 - Check the Diagnose status column.
-The status shows if there's a possible way to fix a sync error directly from Azure Active Directory.
+The status shows if there's a possible way to fix a sync error directly from Microsoft Entra ID.
 In other words, a troubleshooting flow exists that can narrow down the error case and potentially fix it.

 |Status||What does it mean?|